Antonio Sabàto Jr.: Acting

-Moving into acting, from 1992 to 1995 he appeared on the soap opera General Hospital, the science fiction series Earth 2, and the prime time soap opera Melrose Place.
+Moving into acting, from 1992 to 1995, Sabàto appeared on the soap opera General Hospital, the science fiction series Earth 2, and the prime time soap opera Melrose Place.
 Throughout the late 1990s, he starred in various TV movies and direct-to-video films, as well as a supporting role in the 1998 feature film The Big Hit.
 In 2003, he played the protagonist's lover Pablo in the movie Testosterone, filmed in Argentina with Sonia Braga, David Sutcliffe, Jennifer Coolidge, Celina Font and Leonardo Brezicki.
 From 2005 to 2006, Sabàto played Dante Damiano on the daytime soap opera The Bold and the Beautiful, and in 2008, Sabàto reprised his role as Jagger Cates on the second season of General Hospital: Night Shift.
 Sabàto made an appearance on Bones as a bouncer from a Jersey Shore club in season 6, episode 3, "The Maggots in the Meathead" in 2010.
 In 2013, he played Father Zaragosa in the television series The League.
-Sabàto is set to direct, produce, and star in an upcoming project called Trail Blazers, which reportedly is the first in the line of other films he hopes to produce for his upcoming film studio called Trail Blazers Pictures.
-The film costars Kristy Swanson, Kevin Sorbo, Dean Cain, and Scott Baio.
+Sabàto was set to direct, produce, and star in an upcoming project called Trail Blazers, which reportedly was the first in the line of other films he hoped to produce for his upcoming film studio called Trail Blazers Pictures.
+The film was to costar Kristy Swanson, Kevin Sorbo, Dean Cain, and Scott Baio.